Instance script interface

 The following events can be listened for on any instance using the

 addEventListener method.
+See instance event for standard event properties.
 Note many more kinds of addon-specific events can be fired.
 See the documentation on each addon's script interfaces for more information.

 - Fired when the instance is destroyed.
 After this event, all references to the instance are now invalid, so any remaining references to the instance should be removed or cleared to